cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 You can also invoke this script manually on your machine, after running `hugo` to rebuild the site.
-Outside of CI, the script uses your normal GitHub credentials to push and deploy the generated content.
+Outside of CI, the script uses your normal GitHub credentials to commit and push the generated content.

 #### Finishing